google/kmsan/Documentation/dev-tools/kmsan.rst

 Passing uninitialized values to functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-KMSAN instrumentation pass has an option, ``-fsanitize-memory-param-retval``,
+Clang's MemorySanitizer instrumentation has an option,
-which makes the compiler check function parameters passed by value, as well as
+``-fsanitize-memory-param-retval``, which makes the compiler check function
-function return values.
+parameters passed by value, as well as function return values.

 The option is controlled by ``CONFIG_KMSAN_CHECK_PARAM_RETVAL``, which is
 enabled by default to let KMSAN report uninitialized values earlier.